Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 While Lewis is known for being a Christian apologist in addition to being a writer of children’s fiction, he was first and foremost a scholar of classic literature.
 He was a lifelong professor of English Literature with tenures at Oxford University (Magdalen College, 1925–1954) and Cambridge University (Magdalene College, 1954–1963).
 His books include a highly regarded and well-used critique of Paradise Lost and a textbook on Sixteenth Century English literature.

 Given the legacy of thought and writing that Lewis generated, one might suppose that Lewis had no time for the more mundane matters of life.
-One might suppose that his ego was as prodigious as his works.
-One might be wrong about such suppositions.
+One might suppose that his ego was as prodigious as the volume of his writing, and one might be wrong about such suppositions.

 Lewis was one of a kind.
 Born in 1898, Lewis didn’t marry until 1956.
 One might suppose that bachelorhood allowed him the luxury of time, but Lewis made a different kind of lifetime commitment that infringed greatly on his time.
-Lewis took in a woman he didn’t know and cared and provided for her until she died.
+Lewis took in an older woman he didn’t previously know and cared and provided for her until she died.

-Perhaps because of that care and provision, Lewis lived a very modest life, but he always found time for hospitality.
-Lewis was, perhaps, as generous with his hospitality as he was productive in his writing and professorial vocation.
+Perhaps because of that care and provision (and very generous charitable giving), Lewis lived a very modest life, but he always found time for hospitality.
+Lewis was, perhaps, as generous with his hospitality as he was prodigious in his writing and professorial vocation.

 When the Germans invaded Poland, Lewis opened up his home to several groups of children forced to evacuate the big cities.
 Lewis also regularly hosted the Inklings on Thursday evenings in his classroom for nearly two decades.
 (They met alternately at the Eagle and Child Pub, affectionately known as The Bird and Baby) on Tuesdays at midday).

 As noted above, Lewis married later in life.
 The marriage, itself, was an exercise in hospitality.
-Lewis opened his home to Joy Gresham Davidman, a writer from New York city, and her two sons David and Douglas.
-They eventually married in a civil ceremony so she could gain British citizenship, but what began as a gesture of generous hospitality, turned into true romantic affection.
+Lewis opened his home to Joy Gresham Davidman, a writer from New York city, and her two sons, David and Douglas.
+They eventually married in a civil ceremony so she could gain British citizenship.
+What began as a gesture of generous hospitality, turned into true romantic affection.

-They were married a short while, by a priest this time.
-Joy had developed cancer, and their wedding vows were exchanged in a hospital.
-They had four more years together when Joy went into remission, but cancer eventually claimed her.
+They were married a short while later, by a priest this time.
+Their wedding vows were exchanged in a hospital because Joy developed cancer.
+They spent four more years together, but cancer eventually claimed her.
 Their unlikely story is the subject of the movie, Shadowlands, starring Sir Anthony Hopkins and Debra Winger and directed by Sir Richard Attenborough.
 Lewis also wrote about her death in A Grief Observed.

 But all of this is prelude to the real purpose for which I write today.
 My inspiration comes from Douglas Gresham, one of Joy’s sons, who was very young when he went to live with his mother in the home of CS Lewis.